Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 This is a full-length online Honors Algebra I course for accelerated students.
 In this course, students will extend topics introduced in Pre-Algebra by learning algebraic concepts through both theory and applications.
 Modeling and real-world problems are introduced throughout the course.
 This course prepares students for Honors Geometry and Honors Algebra II.

-Online course materials, such as videos, notes, interactive webpages, and practice problems with solutions, are provided for the student.
-Students progress through the course at their own pace and are expected to watch videos and review notes regularly.
+Online course materials, such as videos, ebook, interactive webpages, and practice problems with solutions, are provided for the student.
+Students progress through the course at their own pace and are expected to watch videos and review ebook regularly.
 Each student is assigned to a CTY instructor to help them during their course.
 Students can contact their instructors via email with any questions or concerns at any time.
-Live one-on-one online review sessions can be scheduled as well to prepare for the graded assessments, which include homework, chapter exams, and a cumulative midterm and final.
+This course has synchronous virtual class meetings, but participation is optional.
+Students may also schedule one-on-one virtual meetings directly with the instructor to answer questions or concerns.
+Live one-on-one online review sessions can be scheduled to prepare for the graded assessments, which include homework, chapter exams, and a cumulative midterm and final.

 Instructors use virtual classroom software allowing video, voice, text, screen sharing, and whiteboard interaction.
 Students are strongly encouraged to work on the course at least 1 hour a day, 5 days a week (for a 6-month enrollment), and email their instructors at least once per week.